We love our dogs. They’re a part of our family, and their welfare is important to us.

 There are ways to help your dog feel comfortable being in a crate.
 A couple of weeks before your trip, leave the crate open and put toys in it.
 When your dog goes inside, reward them with a treat.
 This will help them to view it as a safe haven.

 When temperatures outside are warmer, do not leave your dog alone in the car.
-If the temperature is 80 some degrees outside, even if you have the windows cracked open, the temperature in the car can get over a 100 degrees in just 10 minutes.
+If the temperature is 80-some degrees outside, even if you have the windows cracked open, the temperature in the car can get over 100 degrees in just 10 minutes.
 Dogs left in a hot car can experience organ damage or worse.

 Packing for Your Pet:

 - Pack supplies for clean-up (baby wipes and plastic bags) after “accidents”.
 Even the most well-trained dogs can get stressed in a new environment and may have accidents.